simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

 However when this alert fires, it will still require manual intervention to stop the MOOSE simulation, and then also stop the background processes which are caused by the monitoring script.

 !!! docker "Run in Docker Container"
-    To stop execution of the MOOSE script after the alert has fired, press `Ctrl+C` on the command line and you should stop seeing any logs being printed to the console.
+    To stop execution of the MOOSE script after the alert has fired, press <kbd>ctrl</kbd> + <kbd>C</kbd> on the command line and you should stop seeing any logs being printed to the console.
 Remember the monitoring script will still be running in the background, so also do:
     ```
     pkill -9 python
     ```

 ### Creating Simvue Processes
-When we reach this steady state, it would be good if Simvue could automatically abort the MOOSE simulation without any human intervention.
+We can extend this further to allow Simvue to automatically abort the MOOSE simulation without any human intervention.
 To allow this to happen, we must define our MOOSE simulation as a Process in Simvue.
-This means that Simvue is able to automatically kick off the execution of this script, and can terminate it if things go wrong.
+This means that Simvue is able to automatically execute the script, and can terminate it if things go wrong.

 To do this, we use the method `add_process()` on our run.
-This method can essentially be used to convert any command which you would run in the terminal to a process which Simvue runs automatically.
+This method can essentially be used to convert any terminal command to a process which Simvue executes automatically.
 It can take certain default arguments, such as:

 - `identifier`: String used to identify this process
 - `executable`: The executable to run for this process.
 This can either be the absolute or relative path to an executable on your system, or the shorthand command for an executable (such as `bash` or `python`).